 B.Sc.
 (Hons.)-M.Sc. dual degree programme in Physics has been started in the year 2016 to attract young bright students to inculcate the culture of research and development in the areas of physical sciences.
 The scheme and syllabi of the programme is designed with an aim to produce a skilled manpower for conducting high impact research in the academic & industrial organizations, including national research laboratories.
 Students passing out this 5 year programme are expected to serve as scientists at national research laboratories.
-The key feature of this programme is that the courses are taught on Choice Based Credit System as per the UGC module for CBCS system and specialisations are offered in opto-electronics, condensed matter physics and nuclear science.
-One-year (two semester) project work has been introduced in this course to provide research platform to enter in various scientific laboratories.
+The key feature of this programme is that the courses are taught on Choice Based Credit System as per the UGC module for CBCS system and specialisations are offered in material science, photonics, condensed matter physics and nuclear science.
+One semester minor project is an essential component of curriculum for students.
+Optional one semester major project work has been introduced in this course to provide research platform to enter in various scientific laboratories.